 Log on to the system with your campus username and password.
 Permits can be sent via US Mail to the student's address of record or picked up in the Parking Services Office, Chase Hall 126, during regular business hours.
 A valid ID must be shown when picking up the parking permit.

-University Police will begin ticketing for no permit violations beginning Tuesday, February 2, 2015.
+University Police will begin ticketing for no-permit violations beginning Tuesday, September 8, 2015.
 If you have elected to have your permit mailed to you and have not yet received it by this date, please stop at University Police or Parking Services to obtain a temporary permit for the day.

 Freshman and Sophomore Resident Parking